- Does the employer have to pay anything?

 With an Optilegra plan, there is a $600 discount on these corrective surgeries ($250 per eye on the surgery and $50 per eye on the post-op care).
 The Optilegra discount cannot be combined with other discounts or promotions.

-We include that statement on many of our documents to make sure people aren’t confused into thinking that they are getting “eye insurance”.
+We include that statement on many of our documents to make sure people aren’t confused into thinking that they would be covered for health issues with their eyes.
 Otherwise, someone might think that if they get poked in the eye or diagnosed with glaucoma, our plan would “cover” it.
 All eye injuries and diseases are medical issues and thus fall under health insurance.
 If someone doesn’t have health insurance, and has a medical issue, Optilegra will not help their situation.
-Our plan isn’t insurance because we don’t cover a risk.

-Optilegra is a membership plan with a scheduled benefit.
+Optilegra is a limited benefit vision insurance plan.
 If you take the plan, you are entitled to (for example) one eye exam per year, and a pair of glasses every 2 years (or a contact lens allowance every year).
 If you break your glasses, you would still have to wait the 2 years to use Optilegra again.

 The benefit of having Optilegra is receiving substantial savings on eye care costs.
-Instead of paying $150 for an eye exam, you just pay the exam co-fee (typically $20).
-Instead of paying $300-$500 for glasses, you can get a basic pair for just the materials co-fee (typically $20) and pay for any upgrades that you’d like.
+Instead of paying $150 for an eye exam, you just pay the exam copay (typically $20).
+Instead of paying $300-$500 for glasses, you can get a basic pair for just the materials copay (typically $20) and pay for any upgrades that you’d like.

 I’m interested, but my business only has one employee, do you have an individual plan?